We did the bathroom renovation at the shop including a sliding barn door for under $200.

 Toilet – cleaned and kept

-Wall paint – free leftover from previous reno
+Wall paint – free leftover from the previous reno

 Mirror – painted the one that was there in Miss Mustard Seed Tricycle

-Check back tomorrow and see how we built a barn door for under $50 using what we had, some fun Milk Paint techniques and creativity!
+Check out how we built a barn door for under $50 using what we had, some fun Milk Paint techniques and creativity!

 Thanks for checking in, things have been super busy at the shop, lots of painting, lots of new customers, lots of fun!
 Feeling blessed!
 Thank you all!

 See you tomorrow!